 As I’ve mentioned previously in this C# VS C++ article, a huge difference between C# and C++ is their intended uses.
-While C# is used for simple app development, C++ can be used for anything from software development all the way to game creation.
+While C# is used for simple app development, C++ can be used for anything from software development to game creation.
 Since it is a deviation from the C programming language, C++ has inherited many of its features – it has amazing performance, can be used on any platform (while C# is intended to be used on Windows), has manual memory management (while C# has automatic garbage collection).
 So, as you can see, even though both of the languages from the C++ VS C# debate share the same name, they are rather different in their functionality and performance.

 Now that we’ve briefly covered both of the programming languages in question and talked about the difference between C# and C++, there is one final thing that we still need to do before the actual comparison.
-You can’t really compare two programming languages without establishing proper evaluation criteria, now can you?
+You can’t compare two programming languages without establishing proper evaluation criteria, now can you?
 So, that’s what we’re going to do.

-Programming languages aren’t all that different from other job variables in the sense that there are many different points that can be used to compare them.
+Programming languages aren’t all that different from other job variables in the sense that many different points can be used to compare them.
 Efficiency, ease of use, type of syntax… The list can go on and on!
 However, for simplicities sake, I’ve chosen three big points that we’ll be using in this C# VS C++ comparison.
 These points are speed, salary, and popularity.
 Let’s quickly go through each of them.

 Generally, when it comes to programming languages (this C Sharp VS C++ tutorial is no exception), speed almost always equals efficiency.
-The golden rule is that the faster the programming language is, the more work can be done in a short period of time, thus making the language (quote on quote) “good”.
+The golden rule is that the faster the programming language is, the more work can be done in a short time, thus making the language (quote on quote) “good”.
 While that is true to an extent, there are critics of this point that say that speed in modern programming means nothing – the processors of the machine take care of that, even with slower programming languages.
 Logically, it makes sense, but if you take a look at some of the most popular programming languages out there, the list would be almost exclusively dominated by super-fast languages.

 Probably the most self-explanatory point out of them all, the programmer’s salary is famous for being something to strive for.
-I’ve mentioned earlier in the C# VS C++ article that different programming languages yield different salaries – the difference is actually quite noticeable!
+I’ve mentioned earlier in the C# VS C++ article that different programming languages yield different salaries – the difference is quite noticeable!
 There are many variables involved, though – it all depends on the complexity of the coding language, the skill level of the programmer him (or her)self, the needs and requirements of the company, etc.

-If a programming language is popular, you can almost be certain that it will have dedicated communities that aim to not only preserve the language’s existence and philosophy but to also further develop and advance that particular language, so as to keep it up to par and with the times.
-Furthermore, popular programming languages usually have multiple different online sources dedicated to their learning – industry newcomers could choose to learn from online courses, YouTube videos, various different articles and so on.
+If a programming language is popular, you can almost be certain that it will have dedicated communities that aim to not only preserve the language’s existence and philosophy but also further develop and advance that particular language, to keep it up to par and with the times.
+Furthermore, popular programming languages usually have multiple different online sources dedicated to their learning – industry newcomers could choose to learn from online courses, YouTube videos, various articles and so on.

 C++ VS C#

 So, we have finally reached the actual C# VS C++ comparison itself.
 Now, the way that we’ll go about this is by analyzing both of the programming languages of the C++ VS C# debate separately, according to each of the points mentioned above.
 To save time and make things as simple as possible, I’ll keep the comparisons short and to-the-point.
-Let’s start off by talking about speed.
+Let’s start by talking about speed.

 Which one is Faster?